 One of my favorite natural remedies for sore throat is by mixing 1/8 tsp cayenne and 1 TB raw apple cider vinegar in a cup of hot lemon water with a spoonful of honey.
 Simply pour boiling water over all of the ingredients and steep the tea covered for 5 minutes.
 Sip slowly, deliberately getting the tea on affected areas of the throat.
 I will often gargle with this tea before swallowing for best results.

 Rose is such a luxuriant yet effective herb.
-Its astringency and cooling properties is what makes rose an ideal remedy for painful throat symptoms.
-I used to have a potted rose bush that I would cart around with me every placed I moved to and I am so glad I did!
+Its astringency and cooling properties are what makes rose an ideal remedy for painful throat symptoms.
+I used to have a potted rose bush that I would cart around with me every place I moved to and I am so glad I did!
 Not only is rose fantastic for sore throats, it’s also amazing for a multitude of other ills and ailments.

 There are many ways to use rose petals to treat a sore throat:

 Adults can use these rose preparations freely and upon need.